 Other Risky Toys

 Toys with aerosols and bright lights can also be dangerous for children’s eyes.
 Silly String, or other foam string sprays, on top of having a projectile, also contain aerosols.
 Aerosols can cause eye irritation and chemical conjunctivitis, the latter of which causes severe pain, decreased vision, and large amounts of swelling.
-Also, if sprayed at short-range, these kind of aerosol toys can even scratch the cornea, possibly leading to an eye infection or other issues.
+Also, if sprayed at short range, these kinds of aerosol toys can even scratch the cornea, possibly leading to an eye infection or other issues.

 By “toys with bright lights,” we mean particularly bright flashlights and laser pointers.
 We don’t tend to think of these as toys, but a lot of kids love to play games like “flashlight tag” and at-home versions of “laser tag,” treating these devices as toys.
 High-powered flashlights can cause temporary blindness if shone directly into someone’s eyes (as a lot of us have probably experienced at some point in our lives!), leading children to stumble or fall, causing injury.
 Laser pointers are more directly dangerous, given that they can cause permanent damage or vision loss if used incorrectly.